Were families important in ancient China?

 Most people in ancient and medieval China thought families were very important.
 Kids often lived not just with their parents, but also with their grandparents, their aunts and uncles, and their cousins.
-Richer people also lived with slaves or servants.
+Richer people also lived with enslaved workers or paid servants.

-People took good care of their children.
-They carried babies and toddlers all the time, and gave them good pieces of food.
-Rich people had wet nurses and nannies for their kids.
-But if your family wasn’t rich, all the strong adults and teenagers in the family had to go out to work in the fields or silk factories during the day, and then the children had to stay with their grandparents or an old aunt, or with their older sisters or brothers.
+But if your family wasn’t rich, all the strong adults and teenagers in the family had to go out to work in the fields or silk factories during the day.
+Then the children had to stay with their grandparents or an old aunt, or with their older sisters or brothers.
+When they got older, they had to work.

 Boys in China often kept on living with their families even after they grew up, spending their whole lives living in the same house.
 But girls, when they grew up, got married and went to live in their husband’s house.
 The girls had to do whatever their mothers-in-law told them to do.